MA Forensic Psychology

 All applicants accepted to the program will pay tuition rate of $600/credit.

-Students participate in a week at FDU’s campus in England for a special immersion in British Common Law – past and present.
+Students may participate in a week at FDU’s campus in England for a special immersion in British Common Law – past and present.
 Note: Going to England is strictly voluntary.

 Students interested in the Ph.D.
 Clinical Psychology, Forensic track can find more information here.